hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 1. Change directories into `genomics_data`.
 You can do this using a full or relative path.
 2. Use the `less` command to open up the file `Encode-hesc-Nanog.bed`.
-3. Use the shortcut to search for the string `chr11`.
-Yould see all instances in the file highlighted.
+3. Search for the string `chr11`; you'll see all instances in the file highlighted.
 4. Staying in the `less` buffer, use the shortcut to get to the end of the file.
 Report the three highlighted lines at the end of the file where you see `chr11` highlighted.
-Exit the file.
+5. Exit the `less` buffer and come back to the command prompt.
-5. Print to screen the last 5 lines of the file `Encode-hesc-Nanog.bed`.
-Report what you see in the terminal.
+6. Print to screen the last 5 lines of the file `Encode-hesc-Nanog.bed`.
+Report what you see as the output within the Terminal.

 ***

 ## Writing files

-We've been able to do a lot of work with files that already exist, but what if we want to write and create our own files?
+We've been able to do a lot of work with files that already exist, but what if we want to write and/or create our own files?
 Obviously, we're not going to type in sequence information for a FASTA file, but you'll see as we go that there are a lot of situations in which we would need to write/create a file or edit an existing file.

 In order to create or edit files we will need to use a **text editor**.
 When we say, "text editor," we really do mean "text": these editors can only work with plain character data, not tables, images, or any other media.
 The types of text editors available can generally be grouped into two categories: **graphical user interface (GUI) text editors** and **command-line editors**.